 How does this affect you?

-This means that if you have any planet in 14 to 24 degrees of Sagittarius, you are having a Jupiter transit to that planet this year.
-Because Jupiter in Sagittarius forms a challenging aspect to Gemini, Virgo and Pisces, if you have any planet in 14 to 24 degrees of any of those signs, that planet is also having a Jupiter transit.
+This means that if you have any planet between 28 degrees of Pisces and 8 degrees of Aries, you are having a Jupiter transit to that planet this year.
+Because Jupiter in Pisces forms a challenging aspect to Gemini, Virgo and Sagittarius, if you have any planet in 28 to 29 degrees of any of those signs, that planet is also having a Jupiter transit.
 And because Jupiter in Aries forms a challenging aspect to Cancer, Libra and Capricorn, if you have any planet in 0 to 8 degrees of any of those signs, that planet is having a Jupiter transit too.

 Peaks in the intensity of this transit: